Skip to contents

 na.rm

 A logical vector that indicates whether NA values should be excluded or not.
 Must be either TRUE or FALSE.
 The default is TRUE.
-If set to FALSE the computation yields NA if NA values are present.
+If set to FALSE the computation yields a message if the vector contains NA values.
+NAs will be removed for further computations.

 Value